yihao6/digital_diffeomorphism/README.md

 <img src='docs/_static/imgs/example.png' width="1000px"/>

-# Non-diffeomorphic volume and Non-diffeomorphic area
+# Digital Diffeomorphism: Non-diffeomorphic volume and Non-diffeomorphic area
 This is an implementation of the **non-diffeomorphic volume** and **non-diffeomorphic area** computation we introduced in our paper: